THE MANY PHASES OF A CAR WRECK CLAIM

-I was once told that a good mediation is when the case is settled and both parties leave unhappy.
-In other words the case is done, but everyone made sacrifices in order to resolve the case.
+I was once told that a good meditation is when the case is settled and both parties leave unhappy.
+In other words, the case is done, but everyone made sacrifices in order to resolve the case.

 Now about 29 out 30 cases settle.
 But there is always that 1 case that does not.
 If your case does not resolve then you will eventually have a trial in front of a judge and jury.
 Here your attorney will present your side of the case and the opposing party will get a chance to determine their side of the case.
 You will then hand your case over to a jury and let them decide your fate.

 Here, I handle every case as if its going to trial.
 You never know which case ends up in front of a jury.
 The ones you that will settle sometimes never do and the ones you do not believe will settle are the ones that sometimes settle the quickest.
 You never know.
 Make sure you hire an attorney that takes your case seriously and will make sure it is trial ready if your case ever makes it that far.